momoenomoto/wowoe-resume-building-site/README.md

 / - redirect to network page

-/resume - page for showing my current published resume
+/resume/:id - page for showing a resume by id

 Not logged in yet view:
 ![resume homepage not logged in](documentation/resume-homepage-notloggedin.JPG)